 History: Before the advent of synthetic fibers, industrial, marine, and climbing ropes were made of hemp that, for durability, was soaked in pine tar.
-The fiber comes from Cannabis sativa, a variety that, in marked contrast to Cannabis indica, yields only minute amounts of any psychoactive drug.
+Industrial hemp fiber comes from a variety of Cannabis sativa that yields only minute amounts of any psychoactive drug.
 Hemp fiber is one of the longest and strongest of the natural fibers.
 From The Classic Yacht Symposium 2006 in his “History of Rope” Bill Fronzaglia writes “…it was known that Hemp retains more strength when the yarn is twisted to the right.
 This resulted in a left hand strand, and a right hand rope.
 It wasn’t until modern times that microscopic examination of the plant illustrated that the structure of the plant has a natural twist that causes this effect.”
 This explains why Left Hand Strands twisted together as Right Hand lay (“Z” twist) make stronger hemp rope.
-Unfortunately, Fronzaglia provides no link to this interesting piece of research.
+Unfortunately, Fronzaglia provides us with no link to this interesting piece of research.

 Nylon®, Perlon® (Polyamide):